Peter Nicholson (cartoonist)

-Peter Nicholson (born 1946) is an Australian political cartoonist, caricaturist and sculptor.
-He has won five Walkley Awards.
+Peter Nicholson (born 1946) is an Australian political cartoonist, caricaturist, and sculptor.
+He has won several Walkley Awards.
+He is also known for his busts of Prime Ministers of Australia in the Ballarat Botanical Gardens.

+Early life

+Peter Nicholson was born in 1946.

+Career

-Nicholson has also produced animated political cartoons for the Australian Broadcasting Corporation and the TV series Fast Forward, and was involved in the Rubbery Figures television series.
+Nicholson has produced numerous political cartoons for publication in newspapers, in particular The Age and The Australian.
+He has also produced animated political cartoons for the Australian Broadcasting Corporation and the TV series Fast Forward, and was involved in the Rubbery Figures television series.

-He married Mary Nicholson in 1972 and had three children.
-Tom Nicholson, Emily Nicholson and Dan Nicholson.